mexikoedi/Crazy-Space-Survival-Adventure/README.md

 Yes the window should be so small.
 And yes this game may be buggy or not good optimized or has weird hitboxes,... but yeah, I learned much from this game.

+You can donwload it if you select the green button named "Code" then "Download Zip".
+Extract the downloaded zip folder and then open the game by opening the .jar file.

 Feel free to add a pull request or an issue.
 I might learn something from it because I'm still not a profi with java.